 Pursuant to the Management Agreement, the Manager is responsible for selecting executing brokers.
 Securities transactions for us are allocated to brokers on the basis of reliability and price and execution.
 The Manager has selected Mutual Securities as an introducing broker and may direct a substantial portion of the managed entities' trades to such firm among others.
 Jack L. Howard, our President, is a registered principal of Mutual Securities.
 The Manager only uses Mutual Securities when such use would not compromise the Manager's obligation to seek best price and execution.
-The Company has the right to pay commissions to Mutual Securities, which are higher than those that can be obtained elsewhere, provided that the Manager believes that the rates paid are competitive institutional rates.
+Commissions charged by Mutual Securities are generally commensurate with commissions charged by other institutional brokers.
 Mutual Securities also served as an introducing broker for the Company's trades.
-The Commissions paid by the Company to Mutual Securities were approximately \$1,105 for the year ended December 31, 2011 and \$105 for the six months ended June 30, 2012.
+The Commissions paid by the Company to Mutual Securities were approximately \$1,105 for the year ended December 31, 2011 and \$239 for the year ended December 31, 2012.
 Such commissions are included in the net investment gains (losses) in the consolidated statements of operations.
 The portion of the commission paid to Mutual Securities ultimately received by such officer is net of clearing and other charges.